archivesspace/awesome-archivesspace/README.md

 * [Open-Source Opens Doors: A Case Study on Extending ArchivesSpace Code at UNLV Libraries](https://elischolar.library.yale.edu/cgi/viewcontent.cgi?article=1039&amp;context=jcas) (Cyndi Shein): "UNLV is in its third year of implementing...ArchivesSpace, and is sharing UNLV-developed code that extends ArchivesSpace's built-in function.
 The case study demonstrates how adopting and building upon community-created code and developing original local code is improving critical workflows that support creating collection descriptions, cleaning up metadata, and disseminating finding aids that are easier for researchers to comprehend."

 ## Trainings and Documentation
+The links below relate to ArchivesSpace training resources and/or documentation.

 * [Training and Resources](https://guides.nyu.edu/archivesspace/training) (New York University): NYU's staff training materials for ArchivesSpace.
     - [Local Usage Manual](https://guides.nyu.edu/archivesspace/manual) (NYU)